Feynman-Kac formula under a finite entropy condition: Introduction

 where $ \tau$ is a stopping time, is tempting.
 Similarly, one may ask whether couplings are of some use when looking at comparison principles or functional inequalities. \item

 On the other hand, this advantage is balanced by some drawbacks.
-In particular, the powerful stability properties of viscosity solutions along convergence schemes might not be recovered via $ \mathcal{L}$-solutions.
+In particular, the powerful stability properties of viscosity solutions along convergence schemes might not be recovered via \eqref{eq-Lsol} .
 Typically, in case of a vanishing viscosity convergence, because the supports of diffusion path measures with different diffusion matrices are disjoint, a trajectorial solution does not permit us to use pointwise convergence.

-\item The notion of $ \mathcal{L}$-solution relies on the existence of some Markov path measure $R$.
+\item Statements \eqref{eq-78} and \eqref{eq-Lsol} rely on the existence of some Markov path measure $R$.
 This is restrictive in comparison to the general definition of viscosity solution which only requires the existence of some semigroup obeying the maximum principle \cite[Ch.\,2]{FS06}.

-\item Replacing the diffusion measure $R$ by the law of a time-continuous Markov process with jumps would lead us to a similar extended notion of solution to a nonlocal PDE: $( \partial_t+ \mathsf{A}+V)g=0,$ with $ \mathsf{A}$ a Markov generator expressed with a jump kernel, and to the associated nonlocal HJB equation. \end{enumerate}